tommyvange/RustDeskPro-Deployment-Scripts/README.md

-# RustDesk Deployment Scripts for Windows
+# RustDeskPro Deployment Scripts for Windows

-**Enterprise-grade PowerShell deployment automation for RustDesk and custom-branded MSI packages**
+**Enterprise-grade PowerShell deployment automation for RustDeskPro and custom-branded MSI packages**

 ---